erentrk01/aws-lambda-dynamodb-cdk-api/README.md

 ## Welcome to your CDK TypeScript project

 This is a project for CDK development with TypeScript.
+## Prerequisites
+You’ll need to have an AWS account, as well as the AWS CLI and CDK, configured on your local machine.
+You will also need a CDK project initialized locally.

 ## Credits

 This project was developed based on the tutorials by [conermurphy]